After over three years of living and eating out in Fuengirola, I finally narrowed down my taste buds ‘Hall of Fame’.

 There are a few exceptions, one of those is the Chiringuito Oasis.
 Great quality food, immaculate service, and unlike the other chiringuitos, it is built higher off the ground, so you actually get to enjoy the sea view.

 Scattered around the promenade are even more tourist traps – restaurants displayed sun-drenched images of burgers with chips, best deals for English breakfast, or deals on Paella.
 You will be happy to grab a quick sandwich to take to the beach, but anything beyond that is at your own risk.

 Fuengirola even has a Michelin star restaurant which turned out to be an utter disappointment.

 The dish looked like something that’s served in a Chiringuito and slapped together in a hurry.
-After I returned my undercooked salmon steak, I was told by the waiter that apparently that’s the correct way to cook salmon (leave it raw in the middle).
+After I returned my undercooked half-raw salmon, I was told by the waiter that apparently that’s the correct way to cook salmon (leave it completely raw in the middle).
 Note to self: next time tell the waiter you don’t want to eat sushi.
 Normally I would give each place a second try, but this restaurant was so bad that I didn’t want to waste my money there for the second time.

 I will keep updating this list regularly, but if you have a favourite of your own, leave a comment below so I can test it out!